Welcome new, returning, and transfer F-1 international students!

 International Student Orientation takes place August 6, 2015 at the Kentfield Campus.

 Deadline: November 25, 2015

-If you need help filling out the application, please contact Rebecca Freeland International Education Technician.
+If you need help filling out the international student application located on the "Apply and Register" page, please contact Rebecca Freeland International Education Technician.
 Her phone number is 415.457.8811, Ext.
 7740.

 For more information, please contact Sara Oser, IEP Coordinator, at 415.883.2211, ext.
 8579.